 What is blood?

+Blood is a living tissue composed of blood cells suspended in plasma.
 The cellular elements, red blood cells, white blood cells and platelets – make up about 45% of the volume of whole blood.
 Plasma, which is 92% water, makes up the remaining 55%.

 What does blood do?

 The average adult has 8 – 12 pints of blood traveling all over his or her body through the heart, lungs, arteries, veins and capillaries.
 Blood is an essential part of our bodies that transports oxygen, nutrients, and metabolic waste.
 In addition to all that, blood performs these functions: